-- A radical attempt to accelerate knowledge of new treatments for depression through basic neuroscience, creating the right conditions for new discovery (Collaboration).
+- Accelerate knowledge of new treatments for depression through basic neuroscience, creating the right conditions for new discovery and collaboration

-- Re-purposing of current therapeutic models from other behavioural conditions to that of depression.
+- Re-purposing of current therapeutic models from other behavioral conditions to support the treatments of depression and anxiety.

-- Identification of clinical and biological (e.g. genetic and brain imaging) features which predict high risk of the later onset of conditions such as psychotic or mood disorders or dementia, allowing for targeted early intervention / preventive programs.
+- Identification of clinical and biological (e.g. genetic and brain imaging) features which predict high risk of the later onset of conditions such as psychotic or mood disorders.